mjordan/islandora_workbench/README.md

 ```
 "tags:gum, Bubble|tags:candy, Hard"
 ```
-Using these conventions, Workbench will be certain which taxonomy the term names belong to.
+Using these conventions, Workbench will be certain which vocabulary the term names belong to.
 Workbench will remind you during its `--check` operation that you need to namespace terms.
 It determines 1) if the field references multiple vocabularies, and then checks to see 2) if the field's values in the CSV are term IDs or term names.
 If you use term names in multi-vocabulary fields, and the term names aren't namespaced, Workbench will warn you:

 ```
 Error: Term names in multi-vocabulary CSV field "field_tags" require a vocabulary namespace; value "Dogs" in row 4 does not have one.
 ```

 Note that since `:` is a special character when you use term names in multi-vocabulary CSV fields, you can't add a namespaced term that itself contains a `:`.
-You need to add it manually to Drupal and then use its term ID in your CSV file.
+You need to add it manually to Drupal and then use its term ID (or name, or URI) in your CSV file.

 #### Using term URIs instead of term IDs